 Here at Elite Car Care, we take brake safety very seriously.
 Many of us have busy schedules and put a lot of mileage on our vehicles.
 Maintaining the brake system is a critical safety component to ensuring safe travels.
 We rely on our brakes for everything from daily commuting to vacationing and running quick errands to the grocery store.

 The vast majority of the vehicles on the road today have complex braking systems.
 This system uses a hydraulic fluid system to engage your brake to stop or slow down the vehicle.
 How this works is, when we push on our brake peddle that pressure transfers through the brake fluid hydraulic system and then transfers to a brake pad that is pressed against the rotor thus slowing the rotations of the tire.
-There are basic to performance options when discussing these parts.
+There are basic performance options when discussing these parts.
 Below we will outline some of the options and considerations.
 A good recommendation is to have your brake system inspected every six months depending on the amount of driving and mileage you travel.

-Modern brakes have built in warning devices that are metal tabs designed to make a warning noise once they are ready for replacement.
+Modern brakes have built-in warning devices that are metal tabs designed to make a warning noise once they are ready for replacement.
 The brake pad over time wears down to these metal indicators.
 If left for too long once worn, these metal tabs can create grooves in your rotors which significantly increases the cost of brake replacement.
-In order to maintain safety as well as keep costs down, it is best to have your brakes inspected every 3 oil changes or every 10,000 miles to make sure your are doing everything you can to maintain the system.
+In order to maintain safety as well as keep costs down, it is best to have your brakes inspected every 3 oil changes or every 10,000 miles to make sure you are doing everything you can to maintain the system.